 But when it comes to getting a phone for young’uns, there’s money to be saved by buying a cheaper handset upfront, then combining it with the best phone plan for kids (depending on their age bracket).
-Check out that article if you want a focus on the best phone plans for kids and teens, otherwise scroll on for a breakdown of the best handsets for tykes.
+Check out that article if you want a focus on the best phone plans for kids and teens, otherwise scroll on for a breakdown of the basic phones for kids and the best handsets for tykes.

 Best phones for kids compared

 |🔥$289||See at Amazon||6.6 inches||5,000mAh||128GB (up to 1TB MicroSD)|

 |$238.59||See at Amazon||6.5 inches||4,020mAh||32GB|